wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 Type "help", "copyright", "credits" or "license" for more information.
    </pre>

-   The response on a new El Capital machine:
+   The response on a new El Capitan machine:

    <pre>
    Python 2.7.6 (default, Sep  9 2014, 15:04:36)